mtorpey/journey/final.md

 Next, examine the Character Sheets included in this envelope.
 Take the one that corresponds to your piece colour from the last game, and give the character a name.

-Stick the following labels to your Rules sheet:
+Stick the following labels to your Rules Sheet:
 > At the beginning of each game, each player chooses a character, clockwise starting with the player to the left of the dealer (do this after home cities are determined, but before other destinations are distributed).
 This character determines your special abilities and piece colour for the game.

 > If you have more players than usual, you may need to create a new character.
 If it is your turn to choose a character, but all Character Sheets have already been chosen, take an unused Character Sheet from the box, give it a name, and take Special Abilities equal to the number on each other character, plus one.
 Choose one card to return to the deck, and stick the rest to the new Character Sheet.